Writing for your best customer

 - Position you as an authority;

-- Hook them in through content they crave;
+- Hook them in through expert-level content;

 - Guide them through related articles so they don’t bounce;